New for 2022!

 Rules for Entering:

-A non-refundable eligibility fee of $100 paid to the UPHA Office postmarked on or before April 1st of each year.
+A non-refundable eligibility fee of $100 is paid to the UPHA Office postmarked on or before April 1st of each year.
 After April 1st, the eligibility fee becomes $150 per horse.
 Payment of the eligibility fee will be made payable to UPHA, Inc. in the name of the entered horse or pony and will make that animal eligible to compete in any and all UPHA Classics classes held that year.
 Eligibility remains with the animal throughout the year should transfer of ownership occur.

 All eligibility fees collected within a breed will be added to the prize money in the respective breed's championship classes.

 The entry fee for each qualifying class is $100 and is made in two payments.
 The first payment, the declaration fee, is $50 and must be made by the entry closing date of the particular horse show.
 The second payment, the starting fee, is also $50 and is due 24 hours prior to the class, whenever practical.
 All entry fees, or partial entry fees, are added to the total purse of the class.

 Horse Show Requirements and Prize Money Distribution for Qualifying Classes:

 The Horse Show hosting a UPHA Classic shall provide a trophy and six ribbons to distribute to the entries.
-Any horse show wishing to host a Classic must submit a request to the UPHA Office at least 30 day prior to the class.
-The horse show will receive a result sheet for each class it hosts, and these results sheets must be completed and returned the UPHA Office within 10 days following the close of the show.
+Any horse show wishing to host a Classic must submit a request to the UPHA Office at least 30 days prior to the class.
+The horse show will receive a result sheet for each class it hosts, and these results sheets must be completed and returned to the UPHA Office within 10 days following the close of the show.

 Horse shows may choose to host a $250, $500, or $1,000 Added Money Classic.
 The entry fee for all UPHA Classic classes is $100 regardless of the amount of Added Money offered.